Setting Ad Budgets: A Strategic Approach.

 Option One: The NGNG Approach

 No Guts No Glory budgeting is based on a percentage of revenue, usually this year’s actual sales, sometimes (for new products) next year’s projected sales.
-Multiply that revenue number by your industry’s average ad spending pattern, anywhere from 0.2% (steel foundries) to 18.1% (candy) and many points in between.
-If, for example, you expect to sell $85 million of laundry detergent, you could take the detergent industry’s ad spending average (11.3%) and voila! $9,605,000 is your ad budget.
+Multiply that revenue number by your industry’s average ad spending pattern, anywhere from 0.1% (steel blast furnaces) to 21.5% (perfume) and many points in between.
+If, for example, you expect to sell $80 million of laundry detergent, you could take the industry’s ad spending average (12.3%) and voila! $9,840,000 is your ad budget.
 Gutless, but easy.

 Another formula is to take last year’s budget and go a few percent up or down, depending on optimism, pessimism, macroeconomic trends, or your astrologer’s advice.
 But what if you’ve been historically overspending or underspending on marketing?
 Any 2% adjustment would be just diddling around the margins.
 Don’t kick the can down the road: re-evaluate.